 That is valid for all of us, including you.
 Your future starts now, and your only reality is the fact that, at this very moment, you are reading this post.

 In a world that evaluates our human worth through how well we do things in life, many people have turned into human doings.
 Some even feel guilty for taking a moment to relax and “doing nothing”.

-What we need is get closer to our primary human state of mind, which is the one of BEING.
+What we need is to get closer to our primary human state of mind, which is the one of BEING.
 Do less and be more.
-Connect to ourselves more through practices like prayer, yoga, meditation, spending quality time in nature, or simply choosing to do nothing apart from just Being for five minutes a day.
+Connect to ourselves more through practices like prayer, yoga, meditation, spending quality time in nature, or simply choosing to do nothing apart from just being for five minutes a day.

 Want more useful tips and weekly inspiration?

 - Posted by Sara Fabian